Biden sees chance of 'rational' Republican approach on guns

 Biden said he had taken some executive actions on guns “but I can’t outlaw a weapon” and can't "change the background checks.”

-The president and first lady Jill Biden, whose veteran son Beau died of brain tumor in 2015, attended church near their home in Delaware and visited their son's grave early Monday morning.
+Before returning to Washington, the president and first lady, whose veteran son Beau died of cancer caused by a brain tumor in 2015, attended church Monday morning and laid flowers at their son’s grave.

+“Today’s the day our son died,” Biden said at Arlington, telling families that he knows remembrances like Monday’s can “reopen that black hole” of pain.

+But he said because of their commitment to the ideals of America, “A part of them is still with us no matter how long ago we lost them.”

-After flying back to the White House, they hosted a closed Memorial Day breakfast in the East Room with 130 or so members of veteran organizations, military family groups and senior Defense Department and other administration officials.
+The Bidens also hosted a breakfast in the White House's East Room with about 130 members of veteran organizations, military family groups and senior Defense Department and other administration officials.

-The couple was later being joined by Vice President Kamala Harris, second gentleman Doug Emhoff, Secretary of Defense Lloyd Austin and Mark Milley, chairman of the Joint Chiefs of Staff, at Arlington National Cemetery to lay a wreath at the Tomb of the Unknown Solider.

-Later, the Bidens planned to honor families of service members killed with the planting of a magnolia tree on the White House South Lawn.
+The president, the first lady and representatives from five Gold Star families who lost relatives in combat also planted a Southern magnolia tree on the White House South Lawn.
+The tree came from a sapling of a nearby magnolia planted by President Andrew Jackson in 1835.

+As the group used shovels to toss dirt on the newly planted tree, Biden grinned and said “shovel brigade."
+He and the first lady later held hands with those gathered in a circle around the tree and prayed silently.